 It's not a great film, but it was my first experience in Hollywood and I'll always be thankful to Tony for it.

-Here are excerpts from the score, which is available on vinyl from Amazon.
+Here are excerpts from the score, which is available as the original vinyl or an expanded CD of the complete score from Amazon.

 These are remixes of some pieces from "Psycho III" by various artists.
 I had nothing to do with their creation, other than writing the original material.